 • description

-This metadata can be added via a config file or Terraform:
+This metadata can be added via a config file in the App root directory:

 display_name = "Your App"